martyjs/marty/docs/_api/stores/index.md

 <h2 id="getInitialState">getInitialState()</h2>

-<code>getInitialState</code> is called when the store is first instantiated.
+<code>getInitialState</code> (*required*) is called when the store is first instantiated.
 It expects you to pass an object back which represents the stores state.
 The value you return will subsequently be available from the [state](#state) property.

-If you do not implement getInitialState or you do not return anything then the default state is an empty object literal (<code>{}</code>).

 <h2 id="state">state</h2>